Evorsiooo/commerce-website/docs/PHASE1_SETUP.md

 ## 6. First-Time Login Flow Smoke Test

 1. Start the dev server: `npm run dev`.
-2. Visit `http://localhost:3000` and sign in with either provider.
-Both Roblox and Discord now authenticate through Auth0 and should redirect back to the portal without errors.
+2. Visit `http://localhost:3000` and click **Sign in with Discord**.
+Approve the request.
+3. After returning to the portal, follow the prompt to link your Roblox account (Auth0).
+4. Confirm the profile page shows both providers as **Linked**.
-3. Open Supabase → Authentication → Users and confirm:
+5. Check Supabase → Authentication → Users to confirm the identities list contains both `discord` and `auth0` providers.
-   - A single user record exists for the deterministic email produced by Auth0.
-   - The user’s metadata includes `auth_provider` and `auth0_sub` fields reflecting the Auth0 identity.
-4. Check the portal profile page to ensure the session is active and the user context loads without forcing a secondary linking step.

 ---